nikspyratos/toybox/README.md

   - If you have multiple queues, you can modify the [Queue](https://spatie.be/docs/laravel-health/v1/available-checks/queue) healthcheck accordingly.
   - To monitor a specific Redis connection, [you can specify the name](https://spatie.be/docs/laravel-health/v1/available-checks/redis#content-customizing-the-thresholds).
   - If you want to monitor _specific_ scheduled jobs, consider installing [spatie/laravel-schedule-monitor](https://github.com/spatie/laravel-schedule-monitor).
+- **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.

 ### Other Tools not included